davithambardzumyanest/browser-automation-api/GOOGLE_USAGE.md

 ## Overview

-Google has sophisticated bot detection, but this API is configured to bypass it.
+Google has sophisticated bot detection, but this API is configured to bypass it with:
+- **puppeteer-extra-plugin-stealth** - 23+ automatic evasions
+- **Realistic HTTP Headers** - Complete Chrome header set including Sec-Fetch and Client Hints
+- **User Agent Spoofing** - Chrome 120 on Windows 10
+- **Referer Header** - Set to Google.com for authenticity

 Here are the best practices for working with Google services.

 ## Common Issues & Solutions